 In some cases, the biological parents may try to prevent the Adoption Order from happening, but you would know well in advance if that was going to be a risk.
 The biological parents will be told about a hearing for an Adoption Order even if they are not allowed to challenge it, and so you can be anonymous on your application.

-In most cases, the adopters do not attend the first hearing in case there are any problems with the biological parents, and instead, attend the celebratory event when the order is granted.
+In most cases, the adopters do not attend the first hearing in case there are any problems with the biological parents, and instead typically attend when the order is granted.

-Once the Court is satisfied that adoption is the best option for the child, an Adoption Order is granted and there is a celebratory event at Court where it is confirmed that you are the parents of your adopted child.
+Once the Court is satisfied that adoption is the best option for the child, an Adoption Order is granted and the Court confirms that you are the parents of your adopted child.

 What are your next steps:

-If you would like to find out more about adopting a child or the legal process you can get in touch with our adoption team here.
+If you would like to find out more about the legal process of adopting a child you can get in touch with our adoption team.

 Voluntary adoption agency finder: www.cvaa.org.uk/thinking-about-adoption/find-your-nearest-agency